qemu/qemu/docs/devel/qapi-code-gen.rst

  #          in the second style.

 The number of spaces between the ':' and the text is not significant.

-.. admonition:: FIXME

-   The parser accepts these things in almost any order.
+..
+FIXME The parser accepts these things in almost any order.

-.. admonition:: FIXME

-   union branches should be described, too.
+..
+FIXME union branches should be described, too.

 Extensions added after the definition was first released carry a "(since x.y.z)" comment.